Model AI Assignments

 • Flexible/Scalable - Language/platform independence, while not required, would allow more widespread use over time.
 Suggestions of possible follow-on projects, further readings, or other open ends invite continued learning.
 Advice for variations in assignment design can help other instructors create unique (i.e. not easily plagiarized) assignment experiences for their students.

-We especially encourage assignments that teach or demonstrate how AI can benefit humanity.
+We especially encourage AI Education assignments that teach and demonstrate how AI can benefit humanity.

 Submissions